popochus/popochus/README.md

 **Programming Languages:**

 - Systematically learned **C / C++**, with a solid grasp of both procedural and object-oriented programming; able to complete basic algorithms and small-to-medium course assignments
-- **Python** is currently under learning; I can already use it for basic programming and simple API-based projects
+- **Python** is still at a beginner stage: I can read simple programs and follow tutorials or documentation to get examples that use third-party libraries running

 **Foundational Courses:**